oracle-samples/oracle-db-examples/txeventq/kafka-connector-example/README.md

 Copy `initdb.sh.example` to `initdb.sh` and mark it as executable, i.e. `chmod a+x ./initdb.sh`

-Modify `initdb.sh` to fill in the hostname, port, name of the CDB, service domain, sys password, user, user password.
+Modify `initdb.sh` to fill in the hostname, port, name of the CDB, service domain, sys password, user, user password, the name of the seed database, and the name of the pluggable database to create.
 The user and user password can be an existing user or a new user to create.
 To (re)initialize the database, run `./initdb.sh`

 The initdb.sh script will create a transactional event queue with the name of **TEQ** with the required privileges that is discussed in the
 [Oracle TxEventQ Connector](https://mvnrepository.com/artifact/com.oracle.database.messaging/txeventq-connector) Readme.
 Use this queue